Get access to everything we publish when you sign up for Outside+.

-The Canadian border may remain closed to Americans this ski season due to the pandemic.
-If that changes, book a flight to Kamloops, the closest regional airport to Sun Peaks.
+The Canadian border is now open to fully vaccinated Americans and you can book a flight to Kamloops, the closest regional airport to Sun Peaks.
 Most U.S. flights require a transfer through Vancouver International Airport.

 Where to Stay

-Nancy Greene’s Cahilty Hotel and Suites (from $115; cahiltyhotel.com) is a homey slopeside lodging option offering everything from standard hotel rooms to family suites with full kitchens, plus access to an in-house restaurant and taproom.
-For swankier ski-in/ski-out digs, there’s the Sun Peaks Grand Hotel (from $149, sunpeaksgrand.com).
+Nancy Greene’s Cahilty Hotel and Suites (midweek from $91 USD; cahiltyhotel.com) is a homey slopeside lodging option offering everything from standard hotel rooms to family suites with full kitchens, plus access to an in-house restaurant and taproom.
+For swankier ski-in/ski-out digs, there’s the Sun Peaks Grand Hotel (from $166, sunpeaksgrand.com).